Posted May 02, 2018 in News Items

 Social Determinants of Health

 We know that racism and poverty have contributed to a world where people do not have the same health outcomes due to disparities of income and education as well as other systemic issues beyond any one individual’s control.
 We have to address the social issues that create inequity, or the social determinants of health.
-I encourage you to read about in many areas of our website and I encourage you to do so.
+I encourage you to read about in many areas of our website.
 The Robert Woods Johnson Foundation is the most influential organization in this area; please see this publication on how to talk about social determinants of health.
 The excerpt below is quite eloquent and speaks directly to what we want to work for:

 “It’s time we made it possible for all Americans to afford to see a doctor, but it’s also time we made it less likely that they need to.
 Where people live, learn, work and play has an enormous impact whether they stay well in the first place.
 Health starts in strong, loving families and in neighborhoods with sidewalks safe for walking and grocery stores with fresh vegetables.
 Health starts in jobs we can get to without hours of commuting and in work places free of unnecessary hazards.
 Health starts in schools that educate our children for the jobs of the 21st century so they can compete in the world economy, that feed them healthy meals rather than junk foods, and that send them home safe at the end of the day.
 And health starts in having the time and financial resources to play at the end of the day because unrelieved stress takes its toll on our hearts and immune systems.
 As we work on fixing health care in America, we need to start where health starts, not just where it ends”.